mattetti/merb-book/book-content/en/2-getting-started/1-install-instructions.markdown

 ## OS X

 ### Prerequisites
-You will need to install XCode from the OS X CD or download it from the [Apple developer website](http://developer.apple.com/technology/xcode.html).
+You will need to install XCode (aka Developer Tools) from the Mac OS X DVD or download it from the [Apple developer website](http://developer.apple.com/technology/xcode.html).

 ### Ruby & RubyGems
 If you have OS X 10.5 (Leopard), then most likely you already have Ruby installed.